In today’s volatile business climate, the path to success is not a straight line.

 Here in the States, we’ve had to make tough choices about which teams to send home, which teams to rotate, and which teams to furlough.
 We’re not only implementing health and safety protocols in our plants, we’re also making plans to ride out a recession that potentially could be more devastating than the 2008 downturn.
 As we look at the pre- and post-virus landscape, it’s clear that there will be short-term adjustments and long-term consequences.

 Even before the emergence of this pandemic, manufacturing was experiencing the stress of a changing landscape.
 A labor shortage and skills gap problem in manufacturing was just one factor.
 The resulting burnout of long-term employees in the manufacturing field led to higher rates of injury and lower productivity.
-Sunnen, among other worldwide manufacturers, knew that a focus on education and a streamlined production model was needed to compete.
+Worldwide manufacturers knew that a focus on education and a streamlined production model was needed to compete.

 Manufacturing Has Shifted, and Will Shift Again